dinhhongngoc87/shopee-UI/README.md

 # shopee-UI
-this website is simply a dynamic UI that used  HTML, CSS and javascript
+this website is simply a static UI that used  HTML, CSS and javascript